seastco/alert-beacon/README.md

-# Alert Beacon
+# Catastrophic Alert

-Alert Beacon is an SMS alert system for catastrophic natural disasters.
+Catastrophic Alert is an SMS alert system for catastrophic natural disasters.
 Currently only monitoring for 6.1+ magnitude earthquakes on the United States west coast, in anticipation of this century's _Big One_ events.

 Feature roadmap:
 - [X] Earthquakes